torch-core/tolk-auth/README.md

    }
    ```

-   - Remember to import files from the role-authority folder: auth, access, int-messages, ext-messages, get-methods.
+   - Remember to import files from the `role-authority` folder: `auth`, `access`, `int-messages`, `ext-messages`, `get-methods`.

-4. Determine which opcodes should be public, which require specific roles, and assign roles to addresses accordingly.
+5. Determine which opcodes should be public, which require specific roles, and assign roles to addresses accordingly.

 # 🏃 How to Run